jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-storage.md

 storage to pods:

 * A `PersistentVolumeClaim` (`PVC`) specifies what kind of storage is required.
 Its configuration is specified in your `config.yaml` file.
 * A `PersistentVolume` (`PV`) is the actual volume where the user's data resides.
-It is created by Kubernetes using a details in a `PVC`.
+It is created by Kubernetes using details in a `PVC`.

-As these are both Kubernetes objects, they can be queried with the standard `kubectl` commands (e.g., `kubectl --namespace=<your-namespace> get pvc`)
+As Kubernetes objects, they can be queried with the standard `kubectl` commands (e.g., `kubectl --namespace=<your-namespace> get pvc`)

 In JupyterHub, each user gets their own `PersistentVolumeClaim`